 Research project under the direction of a faculty member.
 Building on PS 495a data collection, consists of analyzing and disseminating (written and oral) research findings.
 Weekly seminar with instructor.

 Prerequisite: PS 495a and a minimum cumulative GPA of 3.0 and the permission of the instructor.

-PS 496 Community Research Internship (3) O
+PS 496 Community Research Field Placement (3) O

-Students complete an internship of 120 hours with a community research agency.
+Students complete 200 hours in a supervised field placement with a community research agency.